caxy/styleguide-boilerplate/README.md

 ## Color Swatches

 Color swatches are the most this-only-exists-for-the-styleguide part of a project's SCSS/CSS with this approach.
 As such, most of the code driving them lives in `/scss/kss-markup/` as HTML templates  or in `/scss/styleguide/`.

+## Using Pattern State Markers

+Pattern state markers are aggressively applied in an effort to encourage mindful documentation.
+If no state is set for a given pattern, it will automatically display as In Development.
+In light of this, they are not active by default when you clone this boilerplate styleguide.

+To activate pattern state markers for your project, set `hide_pattern_status` to `false` in the kss-config.json file.